-The members of The National Advisory Panel of The PuLSE Institute serve in a voluntary and advisory capacity with no statutory obligation.
-They take no official position with The PuLSE Institute and their respective organizations outside of the Institute are not represented by their position on The National Advisory Panel.
+The members of The National Advisory Board of The PuLSE Institute serve in a voluntary and advisory capacity with no statutory obligation.
+They take no official position with The PuLSE Institute and their respective organizations outside of the Institute are not represented by their position on The National Advisory Board.
 Their role in the Institute is based on their individual decades of experience and commitment to fighting poverty and inequality, and from time to time they will be called upon to share that with the Institute.
 The PuLSE Institute is honored by their work and transformational impact as individuals who have used their influence to best serve humanity.

 Dr. Arun Manilal Gandhi is the fifth grandson of India’s legendary leader, Mohandas K. “Mahatma” Gandhi.
 Arun has been sharing lessons from his grandfather around the world for over 30 years.
 In recent years, he has regularly participated in the Renaissance Weekend deliberations with President Bill Clinton and other well-respected Rhodes Scholars and has spoken many times at the United Nations.